Cybersecurity Jobs in Government: 8 Roles to Consider

 Education

-It'll be help to have an undergraduate degree in cybersecurity, computer information systems, or a related technology field.
+It'll be helpful to have an undergraduate degree in cybersecurity, computer information systems, or a related technology field.
 Some positions will also require a graduate degree in cybersecurity.

 One starting point could be to attend one of the nearly 400 schools identified as National Centers of Academic Excellence in Cybersecurity (NCAE-C) programs.
 The National Science Foundation’s CyberCorps Scholarship for Service program also aims to help community college students work in cybersecurity for the government.